 ABLE Accounts now open to help people with disabilities save money

 In 2015, CTD’s Chris Masey led efforts to pass legislation enabling the federal ABLE bill in Texas.
-After its passage, he remained a subject matter expert on ABLE , sitting on the state’s ABLE advisory committee.
+After its passage, he remained a subject matter expert on ABLE accounts, sitting on the state’s ABLE advisory committee.
 This May, the program opened for enrollment.

 Medicaid